 However, you shouldn't use the proceeds from selling this kind of property to increase your exempt property—for example, paying the proceeds toward your mortgage when your home equity will be protected by your state's homestead exemption.
 If you do, and the court determines that you intended to defraud your unsecured creditors, your case could be dismissed and charges could be filed against you.

 For more information, see our article on selling nonexempt property before bankruptcy.

-Similarly, as long as you keep paying your rent, your landlord can't evict you.
-Don't be spooked by the clause, common in commercial leases, that says that you're automatically in default (in violation of your lease) if you file for bankruptcy.
+Similarly, as long as you keep paying rent on your home or business, your landlord can't evict you.
+Don't be spooked by the clause—common in commercial leases—that says that you're automatically in default (in violation of your lease) if you file for bankruptcy.
 These clauses are generally not enforceable (except against sublessees and assignees).

 If you're leasing equipment and are going out of business, return the equipment to the leasing company before you file for bankruptcy.
 No doubt the company will bill you for the amount owed under the remainder of the lease, but this debt will be discharged in bankruptcy.

-If you need to keep your liability insurance in force to cover unknown liabilities, file for bankruptcy just after you renew your policy.
+If you need to keep your liability insurance in force because you think some unknown claims might surface later, you should file for bankruptcy just after you renew your policy.
 That's because when you file, you'll want to have insurance in place that extends at least 12 months into the future.
 Otherwise you may have a tough time finding an insurance carrier willing to renew your business coverage or issue a new policy.